site24x7/plugins/sendgrid/README.md

 - Execute the below command with appropriate arguments to check for the valid JSON output:

 		python sendgrid.py  --api_key=<api_key>

-- Then give the configurations in the sendgrid.cfg file.
+- Then place the configurations in the sendgrid.cfg file.

 		[account_1]
 		api_key=<api_key>